Sphereserver/Source-X/README.md

   Install these additional packages:
   + Build tools (other than the compiler): `sudo apt-get install git cmake`.
   + MariaDB client: `sudo apt-get install libmariadb-dev` and  `libmariadb3` or `mariadb-client` (depends on the OS version)
-  If you are on a 64 bits architecture but you want to compile (or execute) a 32 bits binary, you will need to install MariaDB packages adding the postfix `:i386` to each package name.
+  If you are on a 64 bits architecture, but you want to compile (or execute) a 32 bits binary, you will need to install MariaDB packages adding the postfix `:i386` to each package name.

 + CentOS - Red Hat Enterprise Linux - Fedora
   Install these additional packages via yum (CentOS or RH) or dnf (Fedora).
   + Build tools (other than the compiler): `git cmake glibc-devel`
   + MariaDB client: `mariadb-connector-c mariadb-connector-c-devel`
-  If you are on a 64 bits architecture but you want to compile (or execute) a 32 bits binary, you will need to install MariaDB packages adding the postfix `.i686` to each package name.
+  If you are on a 64 bits architecture, but you want to compile (or execute) a 32 bits binary, you will need to install MariaDB packages adding the postfix `.i686` to each package name.

 #### Compiling on Linux